E. Kyle Datta

 Kyle Datta, named to the Puerto Rico Electric Power Authority Transformation Advisory Council.
 The Puerto Rico Electric Power Authority (PREPA) announced the names of 11 utility industry leaders who will serve as founding members of PREPA's Transformation Advisory Council (TAC).
 The TAC was formed to provide PREPA's Governing Board and management team with advice on the development of a long-term vision and transformation execution plan for the power system in Puerto Rico. the TAC consist of recognized executive leaders from the public power and investor owned utility sector and from select non-governmental organizations.
 Collectively, the TAC members are experts in grid reliability and resilience, corporate restructuring, sustainability, island grids, public power, customer engagement, evolving regulatory frameworks for distributed energy resources, and the utility of the future.
 Mr. Datta has overseen the development of PREPA's most recent IRP which was released in draft form and calls for 2,000 MW of Solar PV and 1,000 MW of Battery Energy Storage along with a groundbreaking mini grid design to create a resilient energy system.

-Kyle Datta was had a long and distinguished career in energy with over 22 years in C-level positions across the industry in several roles.
+Kyle Datta had a long and distinguished career in energy with over 22 years in C-level positions across the industry in several roles.